Suriname: Greater Paramaribo Flood Risk Management Project

 - Component 2: Development of a Prioritized Flood Management Investment Plan.
 This component entailed the development of an investment plan for critical flood management infrastructure elements identified by the government of Suriname.

-Component 1: Analysis were undertaken of the flood risk within Greater Paramaribo, including
+Component 1: An analysis were undertaken of the flood risk within Greater Paramaribo, including:

 - Analysis of type, source, and probability of flood hazard and vulnerability of exposed assets;